 All three A600s were dead when I’ve tried to launch ’em.
-Usually, I disassemble computers and clean all components like keyboard, case, and electronics.
+Usually, I disassemble computers and clean all components like the keyboard, case, and electronics.
 Eventually, I retr0bright ’em if there is a need to do it.
 Most importantly, in the case of A600s and A1200s, I also do a mandatory recap.
 This time it wasn’t different.

-I was surprised to find very early Amiga motherboard inside – A300 as David Pleasance described in his great book “Commodore The inside story”.
-It also had a bit different parts than usual A600 like LED PCB without a solder mask.
+I was surprised to find a very early Amiga motherboard inside – A300 as David Pleasance described in his great book “Commodore The inside story”.
+It also had a bit different parts than the usual A600 like LED PCB without a solder mask.

 As you can see below, all solder joints surrounding old caps show that they leaked and started to damage boards.

 To prepare mobos for a recap, I had to desolder keyboard membrane ZIF connectors and RF modulators.
-This is what I usually do to prevent plastic parts from burns when using hotair station.
+This is what I usually do to prevent plastic parts from burning when using a hotair station.
 I’ve also used a copper sheet to shield CHINCH connectors from heat.
 Usually, I desolder CHINCH connectors but not this time.

 Old caps removed